GastonMazzei/NEDISS/README.md

 - compiling with the `VERBOSE` macro defined produces a loot of output in each run.
 - `CONSIDERATIONS.txt` contains special considerations, e.g. how the MPI implementation can affect us.
-- `Guideline-DiffEqsSolvers[ES].txt` is a proto explanation of how to build a Differential Equation for users.
-It says 'ES' because it is in Spanish!
-Ouch.